 What is Medical Marijuana?

-Under U.S. law since 1970 and after a recent federal review of that law, marijuana is a “Schedule I” controlled substance, the category that represents the highest level of danger for all drugs.
+Under U.S. law, marijuana is a “Schedule I” controlled substance, the category that represents the highest level of danger for all drugs.
 Cocaine and heroin are other examples of Schedule I drugs, categorized as such because these drugs have no approved medical use.
 Because it is a Schedule I drug, sale of medical marijuana through pharmacies is illegal.
-There are no “prescriptions” for medical marijuana, just a recommendation that it might provide relief.
+There are no “prescriptions” for marijuana, just a recommendation that it might provide relief.

 In Michigan, medical marijuana production and sales are not regulated for purity, quality, dosage, content, or safety.